Netcracker/KubeMarine/documentation/Installation.md

 If the pods do not have time to start at a specific timeout, then the plugin configuration is incorrect.
 In this case, the installation is aborted.

 By default, no additional settings are required for the plugin.
 However, you can change the default settings.
-To do this, in the `plugins` section of the config file, specify the `calico` plugin section and list all the necessary parameters and their values ​​in it.
+To do this, in the `plugins` section of the config file, specify the `calico` plugin section and list all the necessary parameters and their values in it.
 For example:

 ```yaml